 Guiana Amazonian Park

-Guiana Amazonian Park (Parc amazonien de Guyane) is one of the ten national parks of France, protecting a large part of the Amazonian forest located in French Guiana.
+Guiana Amazonian Park (Parc amazonien de Guyane) is one of the ten national parks of France, protecting a large part of the Amazon Rainforest located in French Guiana.
 It is delimited by two great rivers: the Oyapock, on the border with Brazil and the Maroni, on the border with Suriname.

-In the central area, covering approximately 20,300 sq km (7,840 sq mi), full protection is enforced and gold mining is strictly forbidden.
+Complete protection is enforced in the central area, covering approximately 20,300 sq km (7,840 sq mi), and gold mining is strictly forbidden.
 The overall protected area, therefore, represents some 33,900 sq km (13,090 sq mi) of French Guiana's rainforest.

 Difficult to access (only by airplane or riverboat), Guiana Amazonian Park protects one of the strongest biodiversity zones on the planet, as well as the original ways of life and the human activities of the inhabitants of the rivers and forest.

-The protected area of the Guiana Amazonian Park is home to more than 1,500 different trees, out of some 5,800 listed species.
+The protected area of the Guiana Amazonian Park is home to more than 1,500 trees out of some 5,800 listed species.

 In terms of fauna diversity: 400 freshwater fish species (40% endemic), 192 species of mammals, 261 species of reptiles and amphibians, 719 species of birds and hundreds of thousands of species of insects (butterflies, Coleoptera beetles, stick insects) inhabit the region.